 Definition

-The man-in-the-middle attack, also known as MitM (Man-in-the-Middle), consists of intercepting communications between two parties in order to spy on or modify the exchanges.
-This attack generally occurs when the attacker places himself between the sender and the recipient and intercepts the data passing between them.
+A man-in-the-middle attack, also known as MitM (Man-in-the-Middle), involves intercepting communications between two parties in order to spy on or modify the exchanges.
+This attack typically occurs when the attacker places himself between the sender and the recipient and intercepts the data passing between them.

 Attack methods

 Man-in-the-middle attacks can be carried out in a variety of ways.
-The attacker can be physically located between the two parties, for example using an unsecured public WiFi network.
+The attacker can physically position himself between the two parties, for example, using an unsecured public Wi-Fi network.
 They can also exploit vulnerabilities in communication protocols to intercept data.
-Once the data has been intercepted, the attacker can view it, modify it or even redirect it to another recipient.
+Once the data is intercepted, the attacker can view it, modify it, or even redirect it to another recipient.

 Safety measures

-To protect against man-in-the-middle attacks, we recommend using secure connections, such as encrypted VPN networks, to transmit sensitive data.
-It's also important to check SSL certificates on websites to ensure they are authentic, and to avoid connecting to unsecured public WiFi networks.
-Finally, it's advisable to use encryption protocols such as HTTPS to secure online communications.
+To protect against man-in-the-middle attacks, it is recommended to use secure connections, such as encrypted VPNs, to transmit sensitive data.
+It is also important to check websites' SSL certificates to ensure they are authentic and to avoid connecting to unsecured public Wi-Fi networks.
+Finally, it is recommended to use encryption protocols such as HTTPS to secure online communications.

 SQL injection attack